AsahiLinux/docs/Developer-Quickstart.md

 ### Usage

 To use the proxyclient scripts, you need to set `M1N1DEVICE` to your serial port device.
 When using another M1 mac as the host, use `export M1N1DEVICE=/dev/cu.debug-console`.
+For a Linux host connecting via USB, use something like `export M1N1DEVICE=/dev/ttyACM0`.

 Things to do: